by Shivendra Pratap Singh | Oct 25, 2025 | Service Matters

 You have solemnised marriage, therefore, you should also produce a valid marriage certificate.
 If the marriage was solemnised in a temple, you must produce evidence of essential ceremonies, especially saptapadi (seven steps around the sacred fire), if that is the prevailing custom in your community.
 A marriage solemnised without performing the essential ceremonies as per the customs of either party, renders their marriage invalid.

 Therefore, you must produce evidence that the marriage was solemnised according to the prevailing rites and customs.
 If the High Court is satisfied, it may not only quash the FIR but also issue directions to the parents or complainants to refrain from interfering in your marital life.
+For filing a petition for quashing of FIR you may contact here.

 Other advice in Criminal Law: